-The unwed mother then took her new baby, put him in a basket and left him on the gate of the pagoda where Thi Kinh was a monk.
-In a letter she placed in the basket she accused Thi Kinh as a being the father of the child.
+The unwed mother then took her new baby, put him in a basket, and left him on the gate of the pagoda where Thi Kinh was a monk.
+In a letter she placed in the basket she accused Thi Kinh as being the father of the child.

 When the superior, surrounded by all of the monks, was reading the note from the unwed mother, Thi Kinh bent down and picked up the baby because he was screaming.
 Her natural gesture confirmed the charge in the eyes of the monks and she was expelled from the religious community.

 Thi Kinh would have committed suicide in her despair, but she felt pity for the deserted child and decided that she must resign herself to her fate.
 She had to resort to begging, tramping up and down the streets every day with the child and a bowl in her hands, asking for alms.

 Finally, she could continue no longer.
 She staggered to the pagoda to knock for the last time at the religious door.
 Thi Kinh confessed the secrets of her life to the superior and begged him to forgive her for disguising herself as a man in order to become a monk.
 She also asked that no one is harmed for what they had done to her.
 She thrust the child, who had become like her own, into the superior’s hands for safekeeping and drew her last breath.

 The king was told of what had happened.
 He was so deeply impressed by the chastity and drive of the unfortunate woman that he issued an order to title her “Quan-Am-Tong-Tu,” the compassionate protectress of children, and raised her to divinity rank.